Dheatly23/godot-wasm/README.md

 4. Copy addon in `out/addons/godot_wasm` to your project

 ## Using the Library
-After adding it to your Godot project, there is 2 classes added by the library:
+After adding it to your Godot project, there are 2 classes added by the library:
 * `WasmModule` : Contains the compiled WebAssembly module.
 * `WasmInstance` : Contains the instantiated module.